wavy-app/webcipher/README.md

 let registry = KeyRegistry::builder()
     .add_local(jsonwebtoken::Algorithm::RS256, encoding_key, decoding_key);

-// Once again, assume that we receive some token that we wish to decode.
+// Once again, assume that we receive some token that we wish to decrypt.
 // Furthermore, let's assume that the token is claimed to be signed by us!
 // The claims we made are located in some arbitrary struct named `OurClaims`. let received_jwt_token = "a.b.c";

-let data: jsonwebtoken::TokenData<OurClaims> = registry.decode_local::<OurClaims>()?;
+let data: jsonwebtoken::TokenData<OurClaims> = registry.decrypt_local::<OurClaims>()?;

 let jsonwebtoken::TokenData { claims: OurClaims { /* access to all of our claims! */ .. }, .. } = data;
 ```